 Stories from Carol Hills

-Carol Hills was part of the original team that created and launched "PRI's The World" in 1996.
-Currently she is a producer and occasional reporter who proudly calls herself a generalist.
+Carol Hills was part of the original team that created and launched "The World" in 1996.
+Currently, she is a producer, occasional reporter and host who proudly calls herself a generalist.
 Carol is interested in everything from US policy options in Afghanistan to the rise in pet ownership in the Middle East.
 She also has an interest in global humor (yes, sometimes it actually does translate) and produces a weekly narrated slideshow of political cartoons from around the globe.
-She is loquacious about language too and each month prattles on with colleague Patrick Cox in his podcast, "The World in Words."

 Conflict & Justice